LighghtEeloo/clash-from-the-gates-up/doc/1-drug.md

 Now that we've seen tuples, you can easily imagine a very large tuple with a collection of all information you need.
 But that's unreadable.
 We need type declarations.

 ..Or not in such haste.
-Let's take a break and breath in some fresh air.
+Let's take a break and breathe in some fresh air.

 ## Architect.
 Conclusion.

 "Haskell is an elegant language; therefore, it's a delightful choice for any coding."
 They say, from time to time.
 Well, they're lying, and they must have been top liars.
 Because only the first half is correct - well, until you're actually working on a project in Haskell.
 By then, you'll even doubt the first half.
 But if you finally manage to do it, you'll soon consider your code the best in the universe because it's so easy to rewrite things in a much better syntax!
-Perhaps the syntax is the bad bad liar here.
+Perhaps the syntax is the bad, bad liar here.

 If you're here and you're still alive, congrats and welcome!
 This is really a big piece of cake on the topic of Haskell and functional programming.
 We hope you enjoyed it (and try not to spill here, lol).

-Feel free to advance to [next session](2-wire.md).
+Feel free to advance to the [next session](2-wire.md).